 Christopher Larkin has appeared as a guest conductor with many major opera companies throughout North America.
 His conducting credits include Washington National Opera (Samson et Dalila, I Puritani), New York City Opera (Don Giovanni, La Bohème), Santa Fe Opera (La Traviata), Houston Grand Opera (Tosca, Roméo et Juliette, Le Nozze di Figaro), Cincinnati Opera (La Fille du Régiment), and Portland Opera (Il Viaggio à Reims, Die Entführung aus dem Serail, Turn of the Screw), among others.

 As interim Artistic Director of Ash Lawn Opera, he was responsible for all personnel and artistic matters for the 2010 season.
 In addition, he conducted the company’s highly acclaimed productions of both Don Giovanni and Brigadoon.
 Also, Maestro Larkin recently made his Wexford (Ireland) Festival Opera debut conducting Carlisle Floyd’s Susannah, a production that The Times (London) called “…the undoubted hit of the festival”.
+Other recent projects have included La traviata at Nashville Opera, Little Women at Utah Opera, and William Bolcom’s A Wedding at the Oberlin Conservatory.
+In the 2014-2015 season, he joined the Florentine Opera for Elmer Gantry, Carnegie Melon for Il mondo della luna, and returned to Oberlin for Street Scene.
+Engagements for 2015-2016 include a concert of Italian Opera favorites with John Osborn at Frankfurt’s Alte Oper, Little Women at the McGill University School of Music and returns to Carnegie Mellon University for Glass’s Hydrogen Jukebox and Oberlin Opera Theater for Handel’s Alcina.
+Next season, he will lead Acis and Galatea for Carnegie Mellon University, Cendrillon for Oberlin Opera Theater, and Don Giovanni for Utah Opera.

-Other recent projects have included La Traviata at Nashville Opera, Little Women at Utah Opera, and William Bolcom’s A Wedding at the Oberlin Conservatory.
-Upcoming engagements include Britten’s Albert Herring at Florentine Opera, L’Enfant et les Sortilèges and L’Heure Espagnole at the Oberlin Conservatory, and his company debut with Hawaii Opera Theater leading Dialogues des Carmélites of Poulenc.
-Maestro Larkin also has considerable experience developing and conducting new works.
-He conducted the world premieres of Mark Adamo’s Little Women and Michael Daugherty’s Jackie O at Houston Grand Opera and led the East Coast premiere of Tod Machover’s Resurrection at Boston Lyric Opera.
-At Fort Worth Opera, he recently conducted Peter Eötvös’ Angels in America, and will return there this season for Three Decembers by Jake Heggie.
+Recent seasons have found Maestro Larkin busy leading La fille du régiment at Fort Worth Opera, The Mikado at Memphis Opera, Turandot and Dialogues des Carmélites for Hawaii Opera Theater, Otello for Nashville Opera, Tosca for Opera Santa Barbara, Britten’s Albert Herring at Florentine Opera and the Oberlin Conservatory, and L’enfant et les sortilèges and L’heure Espagnole at Oberlin.
+Maestro Larkin has considerable experience developing and conducting new works.
+He led the world premieres of Mark Adamo’s Little Women and Michael Daugherty’s Jackie O at Houston Grand Opera and the East Coast premiere of Tod Machover’s Resurrection at Boston Lyric Opera.
+At Fort Worth Opera, he recently conducted Peter Eötvös’ Angels in America, as well as Three Decembers by Jake Heggie.